Albert Lyman Cox: Political career

 In 1909, Cox served in the North Carolina House of Representatives and was a Democrat.
 In 1916, Cox was appointed North Carolina state superior judge.

+Later life

+Cox moved to Washington in 1932, and became the director of the Potomac Electric Power Company.
+He became the commanding general of the District of Columbia National Guard after May 17, 1938, until his retirement on November 6, 1949.

 Personal

 In November 1909, Cox married Miss Arabel Parker Nash of Tarboro.